De-escalation: De-Escalating Aggressive Behaviour Scale (DABS)

-Police and corrections
+Law enforcement

 United States

 Starting around 2015, after facing criticism after numerous high-profile killings of civilians by police officers, some police forces in the US adopted de-escalation training, designed to reduce the risk of confrontations turning violent or deadly for anyone involved.

 The FIRST STEP Act prison reform bill, passed under the Trump administration, mandates de-escalation training, especially for "incidents that involve the unique needs of individuals who have a mental illness or cognitive deficit."

 Need for de-escalation practices in law enforcement

 Richards (2007) states that de-escalation is the act of moving from a state of high tension to a state of reduced tension.
 Bell (2018) points out that the reason there is heightened tension in law enforcement today than ever before is due to technology.
 Media reports on the use of force, racial unrest, riots and injustice make it seem like conflicts between police and citizens are happening every day.
 Bell notes that because people can so readily view these conflicts between police and citizens through technology, people have become resistant to or challenging of law enforcement.
 In response, the police have had to become engaged in social media, ethics training, diversity training and de-escalation programs.

 Bell notes that police are different from average citizens.
-He states that citizens have a “duty to retreat" while trained officers are expected to pursue and make arrests if need be.
+He states that citizens have a "duty to retreat" while trained officers are expected to pursue and make arrests if need be.
 Sometimes officers have some discretion in how they will handle a situation such as when an encounter has the potential to become violent.
-It is at these times that “officers can turn to de-escalation tactics and still complete their mission to protect and serve.”
-Oliva et al. note, “As the role of police officers continues to expand from exclusively crime fighting to encompass other service-oriented functions, they must be able to recognize the characteristics of individuals in crisis in order to provide an effective and helpful resolution to the situation while reducing liability and risk of injury” (p.
+It is at these times that "officers can turn to de-escalation tactics and still complete their mission to protect and serve."
+Oliva et al. note, "As the role of police officers continues to expand from exclusively crime fighting to encompass other service-oriented functions, they must be able to recognize the characteristics of individuals in crisis in order to provide an effective and helpful resolution to the situation while reducing liability and risk of injury" (p.
 16.)
 Hence the need for de-escalation tactics on the part of law enforcement officers.

 Types of de-escalation practices

-De-escalation tactics predominantly seem to involve securing the scene at hand and attempting to calmly communicate with the citizen involved.
+De-escalation tactics predominantly revolved around securing the scene at hand and attempting to calmly communicate with the citizen involved.
 Andrew Bell describes several de-escalation practices to assist in a potentially violent situation: